-In an effort to take on cab aggregators Ola and Uber, the Bangalore Taxi drivers are coming together to create their own platform, Namma TYGR.
-The new platform is backed by the ex Chief MInister of Karnataka and leader of Janata Dal (secular) H.D.
+In an effort to take on cab aggregators like Ola and Uber, the Bangalore Taxi drivers are coming together to create their own platform, Namma TYGR.
+The new platform is backed by the ex Chief Minister of Karnataka and leader of Janata Dal (secular) H.D.
 Kumaraswamy.

 The taxi drivers initiative was launched on Saturday and it already has about 10,000 drivers on its roster.
 Out of the 10,000 drivers, 5,000 are already active and the new cab service provider has already attracted a lot of interested members.

 Competing with Ola and Uber will not be easy for Namma TYGR.
 However, in an attempt to set themselves apart from Ola, Namma TYGR also offers rides at affordable rates.
 Namma TYGR provides Hatchback services starting at Rs.
 12.50 per km, Sedan at Rs.
 14.50 per km and SUV at Rs.
 18.50 per km.
 Like Ola, they will also have outstation and rental services soon.